Apr 11 2017

 What to look for in a rental property

-It is your responsibility to ensure the property you are applying for suits you.
+Be sure the property you are applying for suits you.

 Your tenancy will be governed by a Tenancy Agreement and The Residential Tenancies Act.
 We have put together this list of important issues for you as a tenant to consider when choosing the right property for your family: